pik3d/19en/README.md

 __jj-Technology supports macro substitution__ that allow you to modify java-code directly during jj-call.
 For example: a code snippet can be inserted into the jj-file just before compilation.
-For example this feature is used to find regression, i.e. set of functions for regression can be specified __analytically in symbolic form directly in the command__, see: pik3d/demo/regression.
+This feature is used to find regression, i.e. set of functions for regression can be specified __analytically in symbolic form directly in the command line__, see: pik3d/demo/regression.

 In addition, __jj__ can execute the __sequence of Java commands__ directly from the command line. jj-command can use JVM options (see: pik3d/usr/jep438.jj - test of Vector API).